 From day one, you’ll be part of our family.
-You’ll enjoy small class sizes and amazing friendships.
-Our dedicated professors will get to know you.
-They will support you every step of the way on you journey to becoming a physical or occupational therapist.
+You’ll enjoy small classes, a safe campus and lasting friendships.
+Our supportive professors will get to know you.
+They’ll guide you every step of the way as you make decisions about your future.

 OUTCOMES AND COURSES